ontopic-vkg/destination-tutorial/README.md

 data:municipalities/{istat} geo:defaultGeometry data:geo/municipalities/{istat}.
 data:municipalities/{istat} schema:geo data:geo/municipalities/{istat} .
 ```
 Note: To map data properties, we use the data directly from table by using the column names.
 For the object properties, we create an unique IRI to identify the object.
-Then, if an object has associated data properties, they will be defined as you can see in the next mapping.
+If an object has associated data properties, they will then be defined seperatly as you can see in the next mapping.

 Let us now add the other mapping assertions by clicking on create: